-4.4.1 General Requirements
+4.4.1 General requirements

-- 47. Stress tests should take into account all types of material risk having regard to both on- and off-balance sheet assets and liabilities of an institution including relevant structured entities. - 48.
-Stress tests should capture risks at various levels in an institution.
+47. Stress tests should take into account all types of material risk having regard to both the on- and off-balance-sheet assets and liabilities of an institution including relevant structured entities.

+- 48. Stress tests should capture risks at various levels in an institution.
 In this regard, according to the proportionality principle, the scope of stress testing may vary from simple portfolio level sensitivity or individual risk level analyses to comprehensive institution-wide scenario stress testing. - 49.
 Stress tests should take into account changes in correlations between risk types and risk factors, at individual entity and at a group-wide level.
-They should also take into account that correlations tend to increase during times of economic or financial distress.
+They should also take into account that correlations tend to increase during times of economic or financial distress and that case-by-case analyses of how certain correlations behave in certain scenarios are required.